xplpc/xplpc/docs/kotlin.md

 When executing the commands, simply pass the `--platform android` or `--platform desktop` parameter.

+Disable `wildcard` imports in your IDE (Preferences > Editor >Code Style > Kotlin > Imports):

+*   Top-Level Symbols: Use single name import
+*   Java Static and Enum Members: Use single name import
+*   Packages to Use Import with '\*': Delete all rows

 ## Requirements for Android

+*   Java 11 or later
 *   Android NDK (if you are using `CPM` as your package manager)

 If you are using `CPM` as your package manager, you will need to manually install the `Android NDK` and set the `ANDROID_NDK_ROOT` environment variable to the root folder of the NDK after installation.